+Why do we need two variables in one equation?
+Let’s explore and learn about linear equations in two variables.
 A linear equation in two variables is an important concept in mathematics.
-It helps to establish the equations with two variables, and the relation between these variables will be defined with the help of mathematical operators like addition, subtraction, multiplication and division.
+It helps to establish equations with two variables, and the relationship between these variables will be defined using mathematical operators such as addition, subtraction, multiplication, and division.
 This equation generally generates a straight line.
-A linear equation can have one or two variables.
-A linear equation has variables with the highest degree or power of the variable being one.
+Linear equations can have one, two, or more variables, but all the variables must have power 1 and no multiplication between them.
 The degree of the variable is also known as an exponent.
 It helps to solve the mathematical problem by creating equations.
-It is used to calculate the distance, speed, and time of an object.
-It helps to convert the problem into a mathematical equation.
-It is also used to solve geometry-related problems like lines, parabolas, etc.
+It is used to calculate the distance, speed, and time of an object and helps to convert the problem into a mathematical equation.
+It is also used to solve geometry-related problems, such as lines and parabolas.
+The primary objective of these NCERT notes is to provide students with a valuable revision tool and reinforce their learning.

-A linear equation can be in one variable or two variables, and these notes cover what is linear equation?
-Linear equations in one and two variables, their examples and graphical representation.
+These NCERT class 9 Maths chapter 4 notes explain what a linear equation is, whether it involves one variable or two.
+Students will find simple definitions, examples, and step-by-step guidance on how to represent linear equations both algebraically and graphically in these notes.
 CBSE Class 9 chapter Linear equation in two variables includes all the topics and their examples in these notes.
 Students must practice all the topics of Linear equation and their examples from the NCERT Exemplar Solutions for Class 9 Maths Chapter 4 Linear Equation in Two Variables.
-Our Subject Matter Experts designed these NCERT class 9th maths notes in an understandable language.
-NCERT notes contain all the related study material for classes 9 to 12.
+Our Subject Matter Experts at Careers360 have designed these NCERT Class 9 Maths notes in an easy-to-understand language.
+For full syllabus coverage and solved exercises as well as a downloadable PDF, please visit this link: NCERT.

-Linear Equation in One Variable: An equation that has one variable with a degree of one is called a linear equation in one variable.
+Linear Equations in One Variable: An equation that has one variable with a degree of one is called a linear equation in one variable.

 The standard form of a linear equation in one variable is ax + b = 0, where a is not equal to zero.